Engineering: Middle Ages

-Modern era
+Industrial revolution

 The science of classical mechanics, sometimes called Newtonian mechanics, formed the scientific basis of much of modern engineering.
 With the rise of engineering as a profession in the 18th century, the term became more narrowly applied to fields in which mathematics and science were applied to these ends.
 Similarly, in addition to military and civil engineering, the fields then known as the mechanic arts became incorporated into engineering.

 Canal building was an important engineering work during the early phases of the Industrial Revolution.

 John Smeaton was the first self-proclaimed civil engineer and is often regarded as the "father" of civil engineering.
 He was an English civil engineer responsible for the design of bridges, canals, harbors, and lighthouses.
 He was also a capable mechanical engineer and an eminent physicist.
 Using a model water wheel, Smeaton conducted experiments for seven years, determining ways to increase efficiency.
 Smeaton introduced iron axles and gears to water wheels.
 Smeaton also made mechanical improvements to the Newcomen steam engine.
 Smeaton designed the third Eddystone Lighthouse (1755–59) where he pioneered the use of 'hydraulic lime' (a form of mortar which will set under water) and developed a technique involving dovetailed blocks of granite in the building of the lighthouse.
 He is important in the history, rediscovery of, and development of modern cement, because he identified the compositional requirements needed to obtain "hydraulicity" in lime; work which led ultimately to the invention of Portland cement.

-Applied science lead to the development of the steam engine.
+Applied science led to the development of the steam engine.
 The sequence of events began with the invention of the barometer and the measurement of atmospheric pressure by Evangelista Torricelli in 1643, demonstration of the force of atmospheric pressure by Otto von Guericke using the Magdeburg hemispheres in 1656, laboratory experiments by Denis Papin, who built experimental model steam engines and demonstrated the use of a piston, which he published in 1707.
 Edward Somerset, 2nd Marquess of Worcester published a book of 100 inventions containing a method for raising waters similar to a coffee percolator.
 Samuel Morland, a mathematician and inventor who worked on pumps, left notes at the Vauxhall Ordinance Office on a steam pump design that Thomas Savery read.
-In 1698 Savery built a steam pump called "The Miner's Friend."
+In 1698 Savery built a steam pump called "The Miner's Friend".
 It employed both vacuum and pressure.
 Iron merchant Thomas Newcomen, who built the first commercial piston steam engine in 1712, was not known to have any scientific training.